frroossst/frroossst/README.md

 # Adhyan H. -@frroossst
 Hey, I'm Adhyan- a student at the University of Saskatchewan, majoring in Computer Science.
 I'm a huge nerd/geek.
-If you ever hear about a supervilain scheming to take over the world to acquire all the knowledge there's a good chance that's me.
+If you ever hear about a supervilain scheming to take over the world to acquire all the knowledge; there's a good chance that's me.

 ## My values
 🖋 Freedom \